davery22/conveyor/design-notes/01-the-first-segue.md

 `DeadlineSegue`.
 (Yes, `DeadlineSegue` came before even `Source` and `Sink`.)

 The first Segue to fall out of my original motivating example is called `batch`.
-It is designed to be more flexible than that example needed, but a solution using `batch` could look something like this:
+It is designed to be more flexible than that example needed, but today, a solution using `batch` could look something like this:

 ``` java
 try (var scope = new FailureHandlingScope(exceptionHandler)) {